Dear Fremington residents

 This has huge significance for THE FUTURE OF FREMINGTON

-Because if this application is approved, the Fremington development boundary will be pushed back by over 300 feet (100 m) ALL THE WAY ALONG THE VILLAGE BOUNDARY LINE
+Because if this application is approved, the Fremington development boundary will be pushed back by up to 300 feet (100 m) ALONG THE VILLAGE BOUNDARY LINE

 This would leave a BIG gap of green field area inbetween the new development site and the existing development boundary line,